SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/docker.rst

 - the ``content replayer`` which is in charge of filling the object storage.

-The examples docker deploy file ``mirror.yml`` already define these 2 services, but they are not deployed by default (their ``replicas`` is set to 0).
+The example docker deploy file ``mirror-basic.yml`` already define these 2 services, but they are not started by default (their ``replicas`` is set to ``0``).
 This allows to first deploy core components and check they are properly started and running.

-To start the replayers, first their configuration files need to be adjusted to your setup.
+To start the replayers, their configuration files need to be adjusted to your setup first.

 Edit the provided example files ``conf/graph-replayer.yml`` and ``conf/content-replayer.yml`` to modify fields with an XXX markers with proper